jacmei/valorant-account-switcher/README.md

 A simple AutoHotKey script to make logging into different Valorant accounts more convenient.

-## How To Use
+## Prerequisites

-Make sure to have AutoHotKey already installed.
+Ensure Riot Client is not set to log in automatically

-Simply right click and `Run Script`
+## How To Us

 Set your VALORANT install location